 - Behavior Management presentations for both school staff and parents, 1995-present

-- Leadership position on many committees both professionally and in the community as a volunteer
+- Leadership positions on many committees both professionally and in the community as a volunteer

 - Hall of Fame for MN State Auctioneers’ Association Auxiliary, 2009